 67%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description covers the basics of what the skill does and when to use it, including explicit trigger phrases.
-However, it suffers from vague filler language ('comprehensive guidance and automation'), lacks specificity in concrete actions, and the opening sentence is awkwardly phrased ('Process use when you need to work with security and compliance').
-The domain is broad enough to risk overlap with other security-related skills.
+However, it suffers from moderate vagueness—terms like 'comprehensive guidance and automation' are fluffy and non-specific.
+The opening sentence 'Process use when you need to work with security and compliance' is grammatically awkward and reads more like a malformed instruction than a clear description.

 Suggestions

-Replace vague phrases like 'comprehensive guidance and automation' with specific concrete actions (e.g., 'scan code for CVEs, check dependency vulnerabilities, generate compliance reports, enforce security policies').
+Replace vague phrases like 'comprehensive guidance and automation' with specific concrete actions (e.g., 'scan dependencies for CVEs, check configurations against CIS benchmarks, generate compliance reports').

-Expand trigger terms to include more natural user language variations such as 'CVE', 'security review', 'penetration test', 'compliance audit', 'OWASP', '.sarif files'.
+Expand trigger terms to include more natural user language variations such as 'CVE', 'security review', 'compliance check', 'SAST', 'dependency audit', or specific frameworks like 'OWASP' or 'SOC2'.

-Fix the awkward opening sentence ('Process use when you need to...') to use proper third-person voice describing the skill's purpose clearly.
+Fix the awkward opening sentence to use proper third-person voice describing the skill's purpose clearly, e.g., 'Performs security scanning and vulnerability detection for codebases and infrastructure.'

 | Dimension | Reasoning | Score |